Existential Notation3 Logic: Evaluation

 \subsection{Results}

-Table~\ref{tab:runtime} presents the running times of the four reasoners and additionally gives statistics about the sizes of the given knowledge base (\# facts) and the rule set (\# rules).
+\Cref{tab:runtime} presents the running times of the four reasoners and additionally gives statistics about the sizes of the given knowledge base (\# facts) and the rule set (\# rules).
 For DT we display two reasoning times for EYE, one produced by only forward reasoning (EYE-fw), one for only backward-reasoning (EYE-bw).
 Note, that for the latter, the reasoner does not produce the full deductive closure of the dataset, but answers a query instead.
-As \textsc{Lubm} contains rules with blank nodes in their bodies, full backward reasoning was not possible in that case, the table is left blank.
+As \textsc{Lubm} contains rules with blank nodes in their haeds, full backward reasoning was not possible in that case, the table is left blank.
 EYE performs much better than VLog and Nemo for the experiments with DT.
 Its reasoning time is off by one order of magnitude.
 Conversely, VLog and Nemo could reason over all the \textsc{Lubm} datasets while EYE has thrown an exception after having read the input facts.
 The reasoning times of VLog are additionally significantly lower than the times for EYE.
 While Nemo shows a similar runtime on DT as VLog, it is slower on \textsc{Lubm}.
 However, we may be quite optimistic regarding its progress in runtime behavior, as Nemo already shows better running times on the original \textsc{Lubm} datasets.
-The reasoner cwm is consistently slower than the other three and from \textsc{Lubm 010} on, we had to stop the runs of cwm after several hours without results.
-All reasoners tried to find the query answers/deductive closures for at least ten minutes (i.e., --- in Table~\ref{tab:runtime} indicates a time-out).
+The reasoner cwm is consistently slower than the other three and from \textsc{Lubm 010} on.
+All reasoners tried to find the query answers/deductive closures for at least ten minutes (i.e., --- in \Cref{tab:runtime} indicates a time-out).